mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Wall Geometry

-You can use the *Element.Geometry* component to grab the basic geometry of a wall instance:
+You can use the {% include ltr/comp.html uuid="b7e6a82f-" %} component to grab the basic geometry of a wall instance:

 ![]({{ "/static/images/guides/revit-walls17.png" | prepend: site.baseurl }})